Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 OK, OK’d, or okay

 It generally refers to spatial relationships: The plane flew over the city.
-More than is preferred with numerals: Their salaries went up more than $20 a week.
+More than is preferred with numerals: There are more than 30 commercial ports in Wisconsin.

 soon or recently